tamoshius/example-vue-project/README.md

 # VueJS 2.0 Example Project

 A scalable Single Page Application (SPA) example.
 This example uses Vue-cli, VueRouter, Vuex, VueResource and more.
-Clone the repo to use right away or read through this tutorial below to get an idea of how to build the project from scratch.
+Clone the repo to use right away or read through this tutorial below to get an idea of how to build the project from scratch and setup Sublime Text.

 ## Todo

 - Make routes load components asynchronously.
+- Give example of unit testing.

 ## Table of Contents
 1. [Install Node](#install-node)